 - Increased water consumption

 Treatments vary widely depending on the diagnosis and may include antibiotics, diet changes and surgery.
-A cranberry supplement, like Pala-Tech Cranberry Plus Tablets for urinary support.
+A cranberry supplement, (there are dozens of highly rated products on amazon) for urinary support.
 The active ingredients work together to maintain normal bladder health, normal urine pH, and promote optimal urinary tract health and function.

 3. Spinal injury or degeneration

 Spinal cord disease can cause urinary incontinence when inflammation compresses the nerves that control bladder function.
 Severe arthritis and ruptured or prolapsed discs are common culprits.
 This type of incontinence is frequently seen in German Shepherds.

 In order to improve the issue, the inflammation in the spine must be reduced medically, surgically or holistically.
 Depending on the severity of the disease or injury, urinary incontinence may be permanent.